Exiled-Team/EXILED/GettingStarted.md

 ### Configs
-The majority of Exiled plugins contain configs.
+The majority of Sexiled plugins contain configs.
 Configs allow server maintainers to modify plugins to their desire, although this is limited to the configuration the plugin developer provides.

 First create a `config.cs` class, and change your plugin inheritance from `Plugin<>` to `Plugin<Config>`